 Speaking to your GP can be a helpful first step for seeking support.
 Your GP may be able to inform you about treatment options and specialist eating disorder services in your area.
 Read more about speaking with your GP about mental health here.

 There are a number of self-help books available.
 When using self-help, it is important to consider the credibility of the information provided.
 One of the recommended CBT-based self-help books for BED is Overcoming Binge Eating by Christopher Fairburn.

 BEAT is an eating disorder charity that offers helplines, advice and resources to help promote awareness and offer support.
 Support is available through BEAT if you are worried about someone with an eating disorder.

-The NHS have further information about eating disorders and support available
+The NHS have further information about eating disorders and the options for treatment and support.

 How we can Help

 Our mission at Brighter Minds is to Empower You to improve your mental wellbeing.
 We want to support you to make informed choices about your treatment.
-We offer 1:1 CBT appointments online across the UK and offer evening and weekend slots to help fit around your busy lifestyle.
-Find out more here.
+We offer 1:1 CBT appointments online across the UK.
+Get in touch with us here.